Nikucyan/Notes_of_Graphics/README.md

 ---

-This repo will be maintained in English.
+This repo will be maintained in **English**.

-The assignments will be updated after the ddl.
+The assignments will be updated **after the ddl**.

-Since GitHub doesn't support LaTeX formula in Markdown files, the notes will be converted into PDF files with a Typora Markdown source file as well.
+Since GitHub doesn't support LaTeX formula in Markdown files, the notes will be converted into **PDF** files with a Typora Markdown source file as well.
 Some specific features are only supported in Typora.